Types of Financial Analysis

 #7 – Scenario & Sensitivity Analysis

-In business, day in and day out various changes keep on coming.
-In addition, based on the economic outlook, various kinds of changes in tax structures, banking rates, duties, etc. Each of these determinants highly affects the financials, hence it is of utmost importance that the treasury department does such sensitivity analysis with respect to each factor and try to analyze the effect of the same with the company financials.
+In business, day in and day out, various changes keep on coming.
+In addition, based on the economic outlook, different kinds of changes in tax structures, banking rates, duties, etc. Each of these determinants highly affects the financials; hence it is of utmost importance that the treasury department does such sensitivity analysis with respect to each factor and try to analyze the effect of the same with the company financials.

 You can use the following to do sensitivity analysis –